-Under this process the Building Commission will deem it appropriate to bring the matter to the respondent’s attention with the intention of deterring the respondent from further possible breaches of legislation.
+Under this process Building and Energy will deem it appropriate to bring the matter to the respondent’s attention with the intention of deterring the respondent from further possible breaches of legislation.

-This process is undertaken when the Building Commission has an appropriate level of evidence to formally caution the respondent regarding apparent breaches of legislation.
+This process is undertaken when Building and Energy has an appropriate level of evidence to formally caution the respondent regarding apparent breaches of legislation.
 If the respondent has previously been issued with a formal caution regarding similar matters, a higher level of enforcement may be likely.

-When sufficient evidence exists and the use of education/caution is not sufficient to address non-compliance, the Building Commission, when available, may issue infringement notices.
+When sufficient evidence exists and the use of education/caution is not sufficient to address non-compliance, Building and Energy, when available, may issue infringement notices.

 Proceedings are usually heard in a Magistrates Court and may result in the respondent being fined if convicted.